Medicare Questions & Answers: Agent Interview

 It is expected that in the next 6-8 weeks we will have him receiving his extra help benefits and his medicaid!

-The main difference between a Medicare broker and a Medicare agent is that brokers represent multiple insurance companies and can present a broader range of Medicare plans, while agents typically represent one insurance company and offer a more limited selection of plans.What's an underrated benefit of Original Medicare that many people overlook?
+The main difference between a Medicare broker and a Medicare agent is that brokers represent multiple insurance companies and can present a broader range of Medicare plans, while agents typically represent one insurance company and offer a more limited selection of plans.Can you help me understand Maximum Out-of-Pocket (MOOP) limits in Medicare plans, from your experience as an agent?

 To help someone choose between Medicare Advantage and Medigap, I ask:Health Usage: Frequent doctor visits or chronic conditions? → Medigap.